Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 - Extension 2.1: More data may be added to the software to improve the accuracy of the calculations.
   - The user may provide its own emission factors for the calculation process.
   - The user provides a more precise distance in `km` the goods are transported.
-In best case, this is the *Actual distance*.
+In the best case, this is the *Actual distance*.
   - The user already has the CO2-equivalent intensity factor available for the fuel used during transport.
     - This scenario would only require the tonne kilometers to calculate the total emissions.